Strong Story | Yailyn Polanco

 Each of her five internships allowed her to try out a different take on what that might mean, from interning in a Title I classroom that serves children with developmental delays to working at Meredith’s on-campus, five-star child care center.

-All of that experience has paid off: in the fall, Yailyn will attend Appalachian State University to pursue a program in Clinical Mental Health Counseling with a concentration in Family and Marriage Therapy.
+All of that experience has paid off: after, Yailyn attended Appalachian State University to pursue a program in Clinical Mental Health Counseling with a concentration in Family and Marriage Therapy.